Want to become a real estate agent in NYC?

 Well, that’s a great decision.
 It can be a profitable venture due to the booming real estate in NYC.

-You can excel in this competitive sphere by working over your marketing, customer service, and network building.
+You can excel in this competitive sphere by working on your marketing, customer service, and network building.
 Here’s how…

 Identifying your target market is vital for your real estate business.
-After all, not all buyers have the same housing needs.
+After all, not all buyers have the exact housing needs.

 For example, you deal in properties with a garage sloped driveway and a yard.
 Although it may attract young couples, it can turn off older adults due to the sloped driveway which can make travel difficult and limit access to the garage or entryways.
 Besides, a yard is likely to be maintained frequently.
 That’s why you should zero in on the right clients.